CodeJugalbandi/ExploringConcurrency/scratch/concurrency_and_parallelism/README.md

 **BRAHMA** So, this is Concurrency.

 **BRAHMA** Let me now show you an example of Parallelism by splitting an I/O task.
 Lets say we have a ```Porfolio``` comprising of several stocks.
 In order to calculate the net worth of a portfolio, it uses a proxy ```NationalStockService``` which reaches out over the network to get prices of stocks it holds.
+I'll begin with the sequential version first.

 ```java
 public class Portfolio {